terrenjpeterson/caloriecounter/README.md

 - PizzaSize (sample values: Small, Medium, Large)
 - PizzaType (sample values: Sausage, Pepperoni, Honolulu Hawaiian)

 Within each of the intents, sample utterances are provided that construct the potential sentances that a user may provide.
+The value of the slot (i.e. Large Fry) gets passed to the lambda function as a unique attribute.

 ## Rules logic in lambda
 All of the logic in formulating responses to different intents is processed in a series of lambda functions.
 Which lambda function to invoke is managed within Lex, and set at the intent level.
 This enables modularity to be built within the application, keeping the functions lightweight.

 There are two different spots within Lex that can invoke a lambda function.
 The first is through basic validation, and the attribute name that identifies it is called invocationSource.
 There are two potential values for this - DialogCodeHook and FulfillmentCodeHook.

-Here is an overview of each function.
+Here is an overview of each function currently written.

 1) lambda.js - the main function that handles the basic validation for queries, sourced by DialogCodeHook.